ben854719/ben854719/README.md

  ## Hi,

 I'm Ben, a freelance data scientist on UpWork with a diverse work experience from the private sector, the not-for-profit organizations, and the Canadian government.
-I specialize in artificial intelligence, software development, and cybersecurity, delivering data-driven solutions that shape strategic decision-making.
+I specialize in artificial intelligence and software development, delivering data-driven solutions that shape strategic decision-making.
 I am known for my adaptability and my results driven mindset, and I bring cross-industry expertise to every initiative—transforming complex challenges into impactful outcomes.

 As a member Toastmasters International since 2019, I am current member of McGill University Toastmaster Club.
 I have strengthened my public speaking and leadership skills through Toastmasters.
 I joined virtual meetings with different Toastmasters clubs in Ottawa, Montreal, Quebec, Washington D.C., Geneva, and Japan, enhancing my ability to communicate across different audiences.